 The SAMS consists of a main control unit and as many as three remotely positioned triaxial sensor heads, each containing orthogonally positioned accelerometers.
 Cables connect the sensor heads to the main unit, which contains analog and digital signal processing circuitry and two optical disk drives for data storage.

-SAMS units have flown on more than 20 Space Shuttle missions (including Spacelab missions), numerous KC-135 flights, and the Russian space station Mir to support microgravity science experiments.
-This particular SAMS (unit E) flew on Space Shuttle missions STS-43 (1991) and STS-47 (Spacelab J, 1992), and it was aboard Mir for four years (1994-1998), making it the U.S. equipment with the longest stay on Mir.
+SAMS units flew on more than 20 Space Shuttle missions (including Spacelab missions), numerous KC-135 flights, the Russian space station Mir, and the International Space Station to support microgravity science experiments.
+This particular SAMS (unit E) flew on Space Shuttle missions STS-43 (1991) and STS-47 (Spacelab J, 1992), and it was installed on Mir for four years (1994-1998), making it the U.S. equipment with the longest stay on Mir.
 While on Mir, it accumulated over 50 gigabytes of data (approximately 75 CD-ROMs), far exceeding its baseline operations for data collection on one-to-two week Shuttle missions.
 NASA transferred this equipment to the Museum upon its return from Mir.

 Transferred from NASA, Glenn Research Center.